SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

     ![00-038](images/00-038.png)
 ## 2.2 Configure Destinations
-1. Click **Services -> Instances and Subscriptions** and Select the following.
+1. Click **Services -> Instances and Subscriptions** and select the following.
     - Select Business Rules from the dropdown.
     - Select wm_businessrules service instance to view the credentials.
     - Click view credentials.
    ![00-018](images/ViewRulesCredentials.png)
-1. Copy the endpoints element from the JSON structure.Copy the structure between the curly braces,including curly braces.
+1. Copy the endpoints element from the JSON structure (between line 3 and 6).
+Copy the structure between the curly braces, and also the curly braces itself.
 This will be used in the next step.
    ![00-018](images/CopyRulesCredentials.png)
 1. Click  **Connectivity -> Destinations**  from the left-hand navigation and search for the destination with name **BUSINESS_RULES**.
 Click **Clone** Button.